storj/docs/app/dcs/pricing/page.md

 The Paid Tier includes 50,000 Segments per month, which is represented as 36,000,000 Segment Hours.
 Any increase in Segment Limit will be billed at a rate of $0.0000088 per Segment per month, equivalent to a rate of $0.00000001222 per Segment Hour.

-The Storj DCS Platform distinguishes between two types of object storage: remote and inline.
+The Storj Platform distinguishes between two types of object storage: remote and inline.
 Remote objects are large enough to erasure code and store the pieces of the file on storage nodes.
 Inline objects are smaller than the metadata associated with the actual object.
 In the case of objects that are smaller than the associated metadata, it is more efficient to store the object inline in the satellite metadata database.
 When storing a large number of tiny files, the best practice is to employ a packing strategy to store larger blocks of small files as a single object.

 The Per Segment Fee is priced per Segment per month in increments of Segment hours.
 The calculation of per segment fees is based on a standard 720-hour month.
 Actual Per Segment Fees are metered in Segments uploaded.
-Per Segment Fee hours are calculated based on the number of hours Segments are stored on the Storj DCS Platform from when a Segment is uploaded to when it is deleted.
+Per Segment Fee hours are calculated based on the number of hours Segments are stored on the Storj Platform from when a Segment is uploaded to when it is deleted.
 The number of hours each Segment is stored on the platform during the month then is multiplied by the Segment hour price.
 The segment hour price is derived from the Segment month price divided by the standard 720-hour month.

-As described elsewhere in this documentation, objects stored on Storj DCS are encrypted and erasure coded, with the encrypted, erasure coded pieces stored on various Storage Nodes on the distributed and decentralized network.
+As described elsewhere in this documentation, objects stored on Storj are encrypted and erasure coded, with the encrypted, erasure coded pieces stored on various Storage Nodes on the distributed and decentralized network.
 Each object stored on the network is represented as at least one Segment.

 A Segment is a single array of bytes, between 0 and a user-configurable maximum segment size.
-The default Segment size on Storj DCS Satellites is 64MB.
+The default Segment size on Storj Satellites is 64MB.
 A File smaller than 64MB is stored as one segment.
 Files larger than 64MB are stored in multiple 64MB Segments.
 Each Segment is stored as pieces on the network.
 Only a subset of pieces of the total pieces (e.g. 29 of the 80) are required to reconstitute a Segment .
 All Segments are required to reconstitute a File.

 **Examples:**